qaismubeen/profit-calculator/README.md

 ## Usage

 No installation required.
-Open `index.html` in any browser.
+Open `index.html` in any browser or visit the live demo above.

 ## Calculations